 Addendum: If you have concluded that it is wise to take a multivitamin, you may wonder which one to take, as clearly some are MUCH better than others.
 There are many good choices and no single one is best for everyone.
 I advise looking for one that contains the L-5-MTHF form of folate as at least 40% of the population has difficulty converting folic acid to folate.
 I also advise choosing one that has the methylcobalamin or hydroxycobalamin forms of Vitamin B12 rather than the cyanocobalamin form.
 Ideally it should have relatively well-abosrbed forms of minerals.
 For example, if it has magnesium oxide I consider that a sign of a poor-quality vitamin, whereas if it has magnesium glycinate, taurate, malate, citrate or aspartate it is better quality.
 The best have natural Vitamin E with mixed tocopherols.
 I also like vitamins that have auxiliary nutrients such as Coenzyme Q10, Alpha Lipoic Acid, Lutein etc. I personally prefer capsules, are GMO-free and like those with minimal fillers, binders and excipients.

 Some of my favorite multivitamins are UltraNutrient by Pure Encapsulations, Basic Nutrients (and other multivitamins) from Thorne Research and DFH Complete from Designs For Health.
+My favorite that is designed to take just one a day of is O.N.E.
+Multivitamin from Pure Encapsulations, though to make room for all the other important nutrients in it, it does not have calcium nor magnesium.

 Some protein powders such as UltraClear by Thorne also contain all the ingredients of a multivitamin combined with protein and other nutrients.